Ronnie Corbett's 'emotional' return to Christmas TV

 In an interview with Mark Lawson for BBC Radio Four's Front Row, Corbett admitted to divided loyalties while making The One Ronnie.

-"I suppose a bit of me every now and again felt slightly disloyal doing it with other folk, but I enjoyed it very much."'It's goodnight from me'
+"I suppose a bit of me every now and again felt slightly disloyal doing it with other folk, but I enjoyed it very much."

 The show was commissioned to celebrate Ronnie Corbett's 80th birthday and was produced by Little Britain stars Matt Lucas and David Walliams.